seizu/Ultrasonic-Surveillance-System/README.md

 ## Ultrasonic-Surveillance-System
-### Arduino based project using ultrasonic sensors to monitor areas.
-Bidirectional communication via Bluetooth.
+### Arduino-based project using ultrasonic sensors to monitor areas with bidirectional communication and notification via Bluetooth.
+Ultrasonic sensors were deliberately chosen for this project.
+The range compared to infrared sensors is lower (0-3 meters), but they are more accurate and are not affected by sunlight or shading.
+The application area for this circuit is manifold.
+For example, an automatic light control when someone enters a certain area of the front yard.
+A garage door control, two sensors are responsible for opening the door and a third sensor detects the distance between garage wall and car and closes the door.
 <img src="./media/image4.png" style="width:7.26806in;height:3.56111in" />

 ### Spec: